WordPress/gutenberg/docs/reference-guides/interactivity-api/iapi-about.md

 ### Compatible with the existing block development tooling

 The API works out of the box with standard block-building tools like [`wp-scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/).
+The only requirement for `wp-scripts` to properly build the [Script Modules](https://make.wordpress.org/core/2024/03/04/script-modules-in-6-5/) using the Interactivity API is the use of the --experimental-modules flag for both [`build`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#build) and [`start`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#start) scripts.

 ### Client-side navigation